Maria Lord: Early life and transportation

-Maria Risley was born in England c.
-1780 to Robert and Mary Risley.
+Maria Riseley was born in England c.
+1780 to Robert and Mary Riseley.
 In August 1802 she was sentenced at the Surrey assizes to seven years' transportation for stealing from a dwelling house.
 She reached Sydney on 24 June 1804 aboard the convict transport the Experiment.

 Almost exactly twelve months later, on 25 June 1805, she gave birth to a daughter, Caroline Maria Risley, whose father was recorded as John Thompson.
 Contemporary accounts suggest that some time in the second half of 1805 she was chosen from a line-up of women at the Parramatta Female Factory to become the convict servant of the well-to-do marine officer Edward Lord, who had travelled from Hobart to Sydney to 'find a wife'.
 Maria and baby Caroline arrived in Van Diemen's Land in November 1805.
 Between 1806 and 1819 she and Edward Lord had eight children together.
 They married in 1808, after she was granted a free pardon.

 Business activities in Van Diemen's Land

 When Maria arrived in Hobart in 1805 she brought with her "a quantity of trading goods" and soon established a shop.
 After Edward Lord resigned his commission in 1812, he engaged in trading, land acquisition and hotels and became one of the richest people in the colony, while Maria expanded the retail business.
 During these years she played a "crucial" role in building up the import and export side of the family business and in re-investing their growing capital.
-She later did business in partnership with her brother John Risley, who arrived in the colony as a free settler in 1819.
+She later did business in partnership with her brother John Riseley, who arrived in the colony as a free settler in 1819.
 She acted as Edward Lord's agent and managed his affairs with his power of attorney during his lengthy absences.
 By 1820, she reputedly controlled over a third of the resources in Van Diemen's Land, controlling the supply of wheat and meat and a portion of the profitable rum trade through monopolies.
 Historians including Lloyd Robson and Manning Clark have blamed the Lord family business, and the Lords' exploitation of the colonial tendering system, for the corruption of the Van Diemonian economy and the displacement of the earlier small settlers.